microsoft/react-native-windows-samples/docs/native-modules.md

 ## Overview

 Native modules contain (or wrap) native code which can then be exposed to JS.
-To accomplish this in React Native for Windows vNext, at a high level you must:
+To accomplish this in React Native for Windows, at a high level you must:

 1. Author your native module, which is the class that calls your native code.
    1. Add custom attributes to the class.
 These attributes allow you to define methods, properties, constants, and events that can be referenced from JavaScript.